tugcekonuklar/ml-notes/time-series-forecasting/Home.md

 # Holt-Winter Sesional Method

-Holtz-Winter Sesional method comprises of forecast equation with 3 snooting equations, Level, Trend and Seasional.
+Holtz-Winter Sesional method comprises of forecast equation with 3 smoothing equations, Level, Trend and Seasional.
 We can 2 variations of applications additive and multiplicative .

 ![](./media/image12.png){width="6.267716535433071in"